-School or Division School of Health Professions Program or Certificate Social and Human Services, A.S.
-Degree Proposed by (faculty only) Dr. Terry McVannel-Erwin Presenter (faculty only) Dr. Terry McVannel-Erwin ove must be present at the Curriculum Committee meeting or the proposal will be returned to the Sch ool or Division and be resubmitted for a later date.
+School or Division School of Health Professions Dreaman an Cartificate Program or Certificate Social and Human Services, A.S.
+Degree Proposed by (faculty only) Dr. Terry McVannel-Erwin Presenter (faculty only) Dr. Terry McVannel-Erwin Note that the presenter (faculty) listed abo ove must be present at the Curriculum Committee meeting or the proposal will be returned to the Sch nool or Division and be resubmitted for a later date.
 Submission date 3/20/2020 Current course prefix, number, and title HUS 2905 - Directed Individual Study All Curriculum proposals require approval of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflecte d on the completed and signed proposal.
-Approve ☐ Do Not Approve /) ma / h.
-10/2/===> May L. Mylis 4/8/2020 Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Provost Signature Date - All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Special Administration of the Control of the Contro Office of Accountability & Effectiveness Sig nature Date
+Final approval or denial of a proposal is reflecte □ Approve Do Not Approve Curriculum Committee Chair Signature Date Do Not Approve Provost Signature Date 2 4 4 4 All Curriculum proposals require review by the Office of Accountability & Effectiveness. · Office of Accountability & Effectiveness Sig gnature Date